• Skip to primary navigation

 • The baby was in a breech position, and as the doctor or midwife pulled on the infant, its arms were raised over its head, causing strain to the brachial plexus as it emerged from the birth canal.

-• A doctor uses forceps or a vacuum extractor to aid in delivery and accidentally uses them too forcefully, causing the brachial plexus to get stretched out and damaged.
+• A doctor uses forceps or a vacuum extractor to aid delivery and accidentally uses them too forcefully, causing the brachial plexus to get stretched out and damaged.

 What the compensation may cover and how much you are likely to be awarded depends on several factors.